tony-o/tony-o.github.io/articles/20211222-the-life-of-raku-module-authoring.md

 ```

 Great, you can test it now (from the root of your module directory) with `raku -Ilib -e 'use ROT13; say rot13("hello, WoRlD!");`.
 You should get output of `uryyb, JbEyQ!`.

+Now fill in your tests and run the tests with `zef test .`

 ## Publishing Your Module